-While other regulated and unregulated entities have always competed with LDC and its predecessors to provide customers with other sources of energy, including electricity, the pervasiveness of this competition and its effects on LDC's distribution business have varied over time and continue to vary based on many factors, including the relative price of energy source (e.g., natural gas, grid-supplied electricity, behind-the-meter generation), technology development (e.g. energy storage), government-based incentives, regulatory frameworks, and compliance frameworks especially for non-utility entities.
+While other regulated and unregulated entities have always competed with LDC and its predecessors to provide customers with other sources of energy, including electricity, and energy services, the pervasiveness of this competition and its effects on LDC's distribution business have varied over time and continue to vary based on many factors, including the relative price of energy source (e.g. natural gas, grid-supplied electricity, behind-the-meter generation), climate change policy, technology development (e.g. energy storage, energy efficiency), customer preference, government-based incentives, regulatory frameworks, and compliance frameworks especially for non-utility entities.

 There can be no assurance that the future nature, prevalence, or effects of these forms of competition will be comparable to current or historic experience.
-Failure to effectively scan our external and internal environment could lead to missed business opportunities and loss of competitive advantage.
+Failure to effectively scan our external and internal environment and take appropriate action could lead to missed business opportunities and loss of competitive advantage.